-There were no significant differences in IPSS score versus VPSS in the secondary education (p=0.83), primary education (0.37), nor no education groups (p=0.35).
+There were no significant differences in IPSS score vs. VPSS in the secondary education (p=0.83), primary education (0.37), or no education groups (p=0.35).

 Spearman's test was applied to various elements of the IPSS and VPSS to determine correlation.
-It was found that there was a positive correlation between the two symptom scores, most strongly for the irritative voiding questions and the QoL question (Table 2).
-All four questions from the VPSS had a significant difference in patient's expression of usefulness pre and post-explanation.
-Men found that the VPSS Q3 image depicting variations in urinary stream was the easiest to comprehend and most useful for reporting their symptoms as it had the lowest difference between pre and post-explanation values (Table 3).
+It was found there was a positive correlation between the two symptom scores, most strongly for the irritative voiding questions and the QoL question (Table 2).
+All four questions from the VPSS had a significant difference in patients' expression of usefulness pre- and post-explanation.
+Men found that the VPSS Q3 image depicting variations in urinary stream was the easiest to comprehend and most useful for reporting their symptoms, as it had the lowest difference between pre- and post-explanation values (Table 3).

-Content coding of feedback on the VPSS showed that the main concern (expressed by 12/33 men - 36%) was that the VPSS Q2 image sequence for nocturia was difficult to interpret, predominantly due to the depiction of urinary stream being lost in the black background and/or the image being too small to see clearly.
-The second most reported issue (10/33 men - 30%) was that a problem of importance to them that they were experiencing was not represented on the VPSS, and hence they could not report it.
+Content coding of feedback on the VPSS showed that the main concern (expressed by 12/33 men, 36%) was that the VPSS Q2 image sequence for nocturia was difficult to interpret, predominantly due to the depiction of urinary stream being lost in the black background and/or the image being too small to see clearly.
+The second most reported issue (10/33 men, 30%) was that a problem that they were experiencing and that was of importance to them was not represented on

+Table 2.
+Total, irritative, obstructive, and QoL correlation between IPSS and VPSS the VPSS, and hence they could not report it.
 Most often they were referring to symptoms of urgency.
-Other comments relevant to utilization of the VPSS included general difficulties with vision within the group which made it difficult to see the detail of the images, especially Q1 frequency and Q2 nocturia.
-And two subjects did not see the relevance of the QoL facial images as to them they looked like children's faces.
+Other comments relevant to use of the VPSS included general difficulties with vision within the group, which made it difficult to see the detail of the images - especially Q1 frequency and Q2 nocturia.
+And two subjects did not see the relevance of the QoL facial images, as to them, they looked like children's faces.